Research

 Earlier work

 Prior to my PhD, I briefly worked as a project assistant with Kumar Balasubramanian at IISER Bhopal, studying a small amount of \(p\)-adic representation theory; see Balasubramanian et al. (2019).
 My Master's thesis, also at IISER Bhopal, was on automorphic forms and Tate's thesis, guided by Karam Deo Shankhadhar.
-During my undergraduate studies, I also explored some number theory with Brundaban Sahu.
+During my undergraduate studies, I also explored some number theory under Brundaban Sahu at NISER Bhubaneswar.